Smile (The Beach Boys album): Smiley Smile, abandonment, and Wilson's decline

 Smiley Smile is sometimes considered the fulfillment of Wilson's "humor" concept album.
 This belief was shared by Anderle, who surmised, "I think that what Brian tried to do with Smiley Smile is he tried to salvage as much of Smile as he could and at the same time immediately go into his humor album."
 Stylistically akin to Beach Boys' Party!, Carl compared the result to "a bunt instead of a grand slam".
-The album incorporated four modules from Smile sessions—two each from "Heroes and Villains" and "Vegetables".
+The album incorporated four modules from Smile sessions, two each from "Heroes and Villains" and "Vegetables".
 The cover art adapted Holmes' smile shop illustration, now depicted within an overgrown jungle.
 Parks was not involved with this project, and despite later reports that the band had considered Smile "too weird", there was no attempt to make the content on Smiley Smile appear less bizarre for their established fanbase.
 (Note: Heiser suggests that Wilson had likely relied on humorous moods as a strategy to alleviate concerns among both fans and the band about deviating from their sound.)

-On July 18, Capitol announced a settlement with the band alongside Wilson's launch of Brother Records, whose product was to be distributed by Capitol.
-Days later, Engemann circulated a July 25 memo describing Smiley Smile as a stopgap for Smile and outlining discussions with Wilson about a pared-down 10-track Smile album excluding "Heroes and Villains" and "Vegetables".
-The proposal never materialized; instead, the band toured Hawaii in August, hoping to release a live album titled Lei'd in Hawaii.
-Music historian Andrew Doe later speculated the memo might reflect Wilson "being his usual agreeable self and telling people what they wanted to hear ... or a simple misunderstanding."